ibm-mas/gitops-demo/README.md

 ### Suite System SLS Configuration

-The `mas gitops-config` command below will provide MAS with the details needed to communicate with the **IBM Suite License Service** application that we setup earlier. will add SLS configuration to the existing `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` file and push the updated file to your **Config Repository**.
+The `mas gitops-mas-config` command below will provide MAS with the details needed to communicate with the **IBM Suite License Service** application that we setup earlier. will add SLS configuration to the existing `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` file and push the updated file to your **Config Repository**.

 ```bash
 mas gitops-mas-config \